enesdemirag/enesdemirag.github.io/_posts/2019-3-25-markov-chains.md

   <img src="https://github.com/enesdemirag/enesdemirag.github.io/raw/master/_posts/images/markov-chain.gif">
 </p>

-Marcov Chains used in a variety of fields to analyze a sequence of states and also generate or predict outcomes based on that sequence such as financial data, scientific data, weather patterns, or predicting an earthquake based on sensor readings.
-You can look [this great visual explanation](http://setosa.io/ev/markov-chains/) of Marcov Chains.
+Markov Chains used in a variety of fields to analyze a sequence of states and also generate or predict outcomes based on that sequence such as financial data, scientific data, weather patterns, or predicting an earthquake based on sensor readings.
+You can look [this great visual explanation](http://setosa.io/ev/markov-chains/) of Markov Chains.

 We can generate a sequence of states based on existing states and probability of outcomes after that.
 And also we can think of text as a sequence of states.
 Every character represents a state.
 Or we could also think text as a sequence of states on word level.